 The upper section of the door is trimmed in a recycled fabric designed exclusively for its pile, density and colour.
 Different from previous applications of plastics or leather, the fabric contains air, providing a soft touch and reinforcing the sense of openness within in the cabin.
 Reducing the MX-30’s ecological footprint, the fabric is made from recycled PET bottles.
 Development of a new method for the integrated moulding of textile and plastic fibres made it possible to create a material with a soft touch that can be processed easily.

-SE-L Lux cars feature light grey cloth with dark grey trim, while Sport Lux and GT Sport Tech grades features light grey cloth combined with stone leatherette, this interior scheme delivers a bright and modern look that pairs stone coloured leatherette with melange toned fabric, orange seat stitching and a natural cork finish.
-On GT Sport Tech there’s also the option to go for dark grey cloth and brown leatherette, which delivers a more industrial vintage look with its darker coloured cork finish.
+Prime-Line cars feature light grey cloth with dark grey trim, while Exclusive-Line and Makoto grades features light grey cloth combined with stone leatherette, this interior scheme delivers a bright and modern look that pairs stone coloured leatherette with melange toned fabric, orange seat stitching and a natural cork finish.
+On Makoto there’s also the option to go for dark grey cloth and brown leatherette or dark grey cloth with black leatherette, which delivers a more industrial vintage look with its darker coloured cork finish.

-As you’d expect for the newest addition to the Mazda range, the MX-30 also features the very latest in infotainment and technology.
+As you’d expect, the MX-30 also features the very latest in infotainment and technology.
 The MX-30 adopts the same 8.8-inch, dashtop-mounted centre display introduced in the Mazda3 and CX-30.
-In addition to a two screen configuration that uses the widescreen format to make the device even easier to use, content is displayed in the same font as on other on-board devices such as the gauges, giving visual consistency of instrumentation throughout the cabin.
+In addition to a two-screen configuration that uses the widescreen format to make the device even easier to use, content is displayed in the same font as on other on-board devices such as the gauges, giving visual consistency of instrumentation throughout the cabin.

 Mazda's Commander control offers fast, easy and intuitive use of the system, ensuring drivers quickly learn to operate it without the need to look down.